abtion/guidelines/career/ladder.md

 #### Technical skills
 - [ ] Knows about the three main sections of a Git project(working, staging, repository) as well as the most common commands(commit, pull, push)
 - [ ] Uses a common linter such as rubocop
-- [ ] Can write code in at least one language.
+- [ ] Writes code in at least one language.
 - [ ] Broad knowledge of main CS + XP concepts.

 ### Level 2 - Software Engineer